 Pasta and Broccoli is a Healthy Italian Recipe… But it’s Still Broccoli

-Broccoli, although loaded with amazing nutrients such as vitamin C, vitamin K, manganese and folate, just doesn’t have that flavor that makes your knees go weak as you dramatically exclaim, “Oh Mamma Mia!” when you take that first bite.
+Broccoli, although loaded with amazing nutrients such as vitamin C, vitamin K, manganese and folate, just doesn’t have that flavor that makes your knees go weak as you dramatically exclaim, “Oh Momma Mia!” when you take that first bite.

 That’s not saying broccoli doesn’t have flavor.
 It sure does… it’s just that the flavor is… well, broccoli.
 And either you love it, hate it, or are simply just okay with it.

 This recipe is for anyone who doesn’t hate it and hopefully that includes you.
 With most broccoli dishes such as my Italian broccoli recipe, or my broccolini recipe where I explain what is broccolini and how to cook it, it’s loaded with lots of Italian flavor.

 As with most true Italian recipes, it’s the simplicity of the fresh ingredients that make Italian cooking really pop.
 This recipe is no exception.
 When you mix pasta and broccoli together with the right ingredients, it becomes a wonderful healthy recipe.